Scholars

 MARTIN EICHTINGER

 Ambassador Martin Eichtinger is the Director of the Vienna School of International Studies / Diplomatische Akademie, since August 1, 2025.
-From August 2024 to July 2025, he served as Austrian Ambassador to Italy.
+From August 2024 to July 2025, he served as the Austrian Ambassador to Italy.

 Ambassador Eichtinger began his diplomatic career in 1988, working as the personal secretary to Vice-Chancellor and Foreign Minister Alois Mock until 1992.
-His diplomatic assignments included Mexico, Washington, D.C., where he headed the Austrian Press and Information Service from 1992-1999 and Romania and the Republic of Moldova, where he was accredited as Austrian Ambassador from 2007 to 2010.
+His diplomatic assignments included Mexico, Washington, DC, where he headed the Austrian Press and Information Service from 1992-1999, and Romania and the Republic of Moldova, where he was accredited as Austrian Ambassador from 2007 to 2010.

 From 2010-2015 he served as Director General for Cultural Policy at the Austrian Federal Ministry for European and International Affairs, before he was assigned to the United Kingdom as Austria's Ambassador (2015-2018).
 In 2018, he was sworn into office as Minister in the Regional Government of Lower Austria.